Account Representative Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for account representatives in Georgia?

-Georgia-based employers with documented H-1B sponsorship activity in sales and account management include NCR Voyix, Cox Enterprises, and global firms with Atlanta offices such as Salesforce, SAP, and IBM.
+Georgia-based employers with documented H-1B visa sponsorship activity in sales and account management include NCR Voyix, Cox Enterprises, and global firms with Atlanta offices such as Salesforce, SAP, and IBM.
 Larger multinationals tend to have established immigration programs, making them more likely to sponsor account representative roles than smaller regional companies.

 Which visa types are most common for account representative roles in Georgia?